Anheledir/Honeycomb/README.md

-# bumbleprince
+# Honeycomb
-A discord bot for the public art server of Aralyre
+A discord bot in development.